escapewindow/mozsf2018/openssl_ca.rst

 If we trust the provisioners, we could give the AWS provisioner an intermediate cert for workerTypes under its control.
-It could sign worker CRFs, either by workerType or workerId.
+It could sign worker CSRs, either by workerType or workerId.
 If we wanted to generate more, shorter-lived certs, we could potentially embed AWS instance ID information into the cert as well.
 Alternately, we could add a set of pre-generated worker certs to the provisioner, and allow it to